-- Rule H2 Code the histology from the metastatic site when there is no pathology/cytology specimen from the primary site.
-Note: Code the behavior /3. - Rule H3 Code the histology when only one histologic type is identified. - Rule H4 Code the invasive histologic type when there are invasive and in situ components. - Rule H5Code the histologic type when the diagnosis is regressing melanoma and a histologic type.Example:Nodular melanoma with features of regression.Code 8721 (Nodular melanoma). - Rule H6Code 8723 (Malignant melanoma, regressing) when the diagnosis is regressing melanoma.
-Example: Malignant melanoma with features of regression.
-Code 8723. - Rule H7 Code the histologic type when the diagnosis is lentigo maligna melanoma and a histologic type. - Rule H8 Code 8742 (Lentigo maligna melanoma) when the diagnosis is lentigo maligna melanoma.
+Rule H1 Code the histology documented by the physician when there is no pathology/cytology specimen or the pathology/cytology report is not available .
+Note 1: Priority for using documents to code the histology Rule H2 Code the histology from the metastatic site when there is no pathology/cytology specimen from the primary site .
+Note: Code the behavior /3.
+Rule H3 Code the histology when only one histologic type is identified.
+Rule H4 Code the invasive histologic type when there are invasive and in situ components.
+Rule H5 Code the histologic type when the diagnosis is regressing melanoma and a histologic type.
+Example: Nodular melanoma with features of regression.
+Code 8721 (Nodular melanoma).
+Rule H6 Code 8723 (Malignant melanoma, regressing) when the diagnosis is regressing melanoma .
+Example : Malignant melanoma with features of regression.
+Code 8723.
+Rule H7 Code the histologic type when the diagnosis is lentigo maligna melanoma and a histologic type.
+Rule H8 Code 8742 (Lentigo maligna melanoma) when the diagnosis is lentigo maligna melanoma.

-Cutaneous Melanoma Histology Rules C440-C449 with Histology 8720-8780 (Excludes melanoma of any other site) Rules apply to cases diagnosed 2007 through 2020
+Cutaneous Melanoma Histology Rules C440-C449 with Histology 8720-8780 (Excludes melanoma of any other site) Rules apply to cases diagnosed 1/1/2007 and later

 Rule H9 Code the most specific histologic term when the diagnosis is melanoma, NOS (8720) with a single specific type.

-Note 1: The specific type for in situ lesions may be identified as pattern, architecture, type, subtype, predominantly, with features of, major, or with differentiation

-Rule H10 Code the histology with the numerically higher ICD-O-3 code.

-This is the end of instructions for Single Melanoma or Multiple Melanomas Abstracted as a Single Primary.
-Code the histology according to the rule that fits the case.
+Note 1: The specific type for in situ lesions may be identified as pattern, architecture, type, subtype, predominantly, with features of, major, or withdifferentiation Note 2: The specific type for invasive lesions may be identified as type, subtype, predominantly, with features of, major, or withdifferentiation.
+Rule H10 Code the histology with the numerically higher ICD-O-3 code. end of instructions for Single Melanoma or Multiple Melanomas Abstracted as a Single Primary. istology according to the rule that fits the case.